- The eight parts of speech are nouns, pronouns, adjectives, verbs, adverbs, prepositions, conjunctions, and interjections.

 1 Nouns

 A noun is a word that names a person, place, concept, or object.
-Basically, anything that names a “thing” is a noun.
+Essentially, anything that names a thing is a noun.

 Nouns fall into two categories: common nouns and proper nouns.
-Common nouns are general names for things, such as:
+Common nouns are general names for things:

-Proper nouns are names or titles for specific things, such as:
+Proper nouns are names or titles for specific things:

 2 Pronouns